 CPN = (Coupon Rate × Face value)/ Number of coupon payments per year

-For example, a $1000 bond with a 10% coupon rate and semi annual payments will pay coupon payments of $1000 × 10%/2 = $50 every six months.
+For example, a $1000 bond with a 10% coupon rate and semiannual payments will pay coupon payments of $1000 × 10%/2 = $50 every six months.

 The simplest type of bond is a zero-coupon bond, a bond that does not make coupon payments.
 The only cash payment the investor receives is the face value of the bond on the maturity date.
 Treasury Bills, which are US government bonds with a maturity of up to one year, are zero-coupon bonds.
-As the present value of a future cash flow is less that the cash flow itself, as a result, prior to its maturity date, the price of a zero-coupon bond is always less than its face value.
+As the present value of future cash flow is less than the cash flow itself, as a result, prior to its maturity date, the price of a zero-coupon bond is always less than its face value.
 That is, zero-coupon bonds always trade at a discount (a price lower than the face value), so they are also called pure discount bonds.